ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 ### vCenter Server with NSX-V and NSX-T

 The original vCenter Server cluster contains all the management components for NSX-V and NSX-T along with the vCenter Server appliances.
-The hosts in this cluster are prepared for NSX-V as described in [NSX-V overview](vcsnsxt-overview-ic4vnsxv.html).
+The hosts in this cluster are prepared for NSX-V as described in [NSX-V overview](/docs/services/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-ic4vnsxv.html).
 The hosts in the second cluster are prepared for NSX-T and configured as transport nodes.
 This configuration gives customers the ability to migrate from NSX-V to NSX-T if they choose to do so.

 ### NSX-T versus NSX-V

-The following information highlights the major difference between the VMware SDN products, NSX-V, and NSX-T. Both solutions provide micro-segmentation within a VMware environment, however NSX-T takes it a bit further as outlined below.
+The following information highlights the major difference between the VMware SDN products, NSX-V, and NSX-T. Both solutions provide micro-segmentation within a VMware environment, however NSX-T takes it a bit further as outlined in the following sections.

 For detailed architectural differences, see [VMware NSX-T Reference Design Guide](https://communities.vmware.com/servlet/JiveServlet/download/37591-3-195840/VMware%20NSX-T%20Reference%20Design%20Guide.pdf) (PDF download).